elysiajs/documentation/docs/life-cycle/overview.md

 Elysia's Life Cycle event can be illustrated as the following.
 ![Elysia Life Cycle Graph](/assets/lifecycle.webp)

-Below are the request lifecycle available in Elysia:
+Below are the request life cycle available in Elysia:

 <Deck>
     <Card title="Request" href="request">